Find a Job or Internship

 - General notes on contacts you've made with various employers and interviewers

-You may want to create a database to help manage this information, or you might find our Job Search Log to be helpful in organizing your activities.
+You may want to create a database to help manage this information.
 Ask other students what works for them - perhaps you'll discover an approach that's right for you.

 Students gain career-related experience, network, and explore career fields through the programs below.
 Why type of internship fits your job search?